high school students project

 • Portfolio Development: Students build a body of work they can use for college applications and job interviews.

-A newer development is the integration of micro-credentials.
+A significant development is the integration of micro-credentials.
 As students complete specific projects or master certain skills (like Python programming or patient intake procedures), they earn digital badges.
-These are official, verifiable credentials that demonstrate specific competencies to colleges and employers, giving them a tangible advantage.
+Here are official, verifiable credentials that demonstrate specific competencies to colleges and employers, giving them a tangible advantage.
+According to district data, students with HOCHRE micro-credentials have reported a 15% higher success rate in college applications compared to peers without them.

 Is My Child a Good Fit for the HOCHRE Program?

-This is the question I get most from other parents.
+Here’s a common question from parents.
 The beauty of the HOCHRE initiative is its flexibility.
-It’s designed for a wide range of students, not just one specific type.
+It’s designed for a lots of students, not just one specific type.

 Your child might be a great fit if they: